-Taxis driven by women are accessible in some airports and by conveyance for the sole use of female travellers.
-The pink rooftops of these specialized vehicles help female travelers recognise them.
+Taxis driven by women are accessible in some airports and by conveyance for the sole use of female travelers.
+The pink rooftops of these specialized vehicles help female travelers recognize them.

 Women visiting Dubai on their own are usually safe.
 Even so, it is critical to: